 A course fee is generally charged by schools to cover consumable materials.
 Your school will provide further advice.

 Units of Competency

-To be eligible for this qualification you must successfully complete: 13 units: 8 core, 5 electives.
+To be eligible for SIS20513 you must successfully complete: 13 units: 8 core, 5 electives.
 Your school will confirm which electives will be delivered.

 - SISXWHS101 Follow work health and safety policies (Core)